bar10dr/SevOmatic/README.md

 _`Ex: dotnet run -- -x 3`_

-#### Update frequency

-If in continous mode, will set the number of seconds between each attempt to update the spreadsheet.
-Default is 60.

--f [Update frequency]

-_`Ex: dotnet run -- -f 30`_

 #### Run mode

 Dictates if the application should run just once or keep running.